AI peer review

 Submit a PDF or paste a DOI / arXiv ID.
 The engine fans out in parallel:

-• A 12-second prior-publication check across CrossRef, Unpaywall, arXiv, medRxiv, bioRxiv, and a 900,000-paper institutional library.
+• A 12-second prior-publication check across CrossRef, PubMed, Europe PMC, Unpaywall, arXiv, medRxiv and bioRxiv, plus a 4.4-million-paper institutional library.

 • The 8 specialist agents run sequentially against our trained rubric.